incusdata/py1st/src/README.md

 ## [simple](./simple) — Simple Scripts

-These scripts are mostly designed to illustrate one Python feature.
+These scripts are mostly designed so that each illustrate one Python feature, avoiding practical boiler-plate and conventions.
 They are not necessarily *useful* outside of an educational context.

 ## [snippets](./snippets) — Re-usable Snippets